douxxu/konata-desktop/README.md

 Konata Desktop is an Electron application that displays konata dancing on your desktop.
 This application is designed to run on macOS and Linux operating systems.

-# WARNING
-This is broken rn.
-If you really want to use it, clone this repo, do "npm i -g konata-desktop" and use the command "kond" into the clone repo

 ## Installation

 To install Konata Desktop, use npm: